Announcement: The August philosophy book of the month is Einstein's Dice and Schrödinger's Cat by Paul Halpern.

 Users browsing this forum: No registered users and 0 guests

-The February book of the month is Moral Tribes by Joshua Greene.
+The July book of the month is The Message? by Avam Hale.
 Pick it up, read it and discuss it with us as a group!